wtharden3/beeshop-client/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 This project was created utilizing, react (stateful components) and TypeScript.

+## Admin Login
+The credentials to log in as an admin user is as follows:

+user: boss@email.com
+pass: pass

+## Admin Capabilities
+Access to Products Portal and all it's functionality

+Ability to view all orders of all users

 ## Available Scripts

 In the project directory, you can run: